How to choose flattering swimwear

 swimwear stays put when you're playing with the kids.

-- Be very honest with yourself and view from all angles.
-Happy with how you look, go for it!
+- View yourself from all angles - happy with how you look, go for it!

 Avoid halter necks which will narrow your shoulder line and accentuate your hips.